How Much Exercise Does My 5-6-month-old Puppy Need?

 Size and activity level

 Different breeds have varying exercise needs based on their size and activity level.
-Larger breeds generally require more exercise compared to smaller ones. breeds such as Border Collies and Labrador Retrievers may need more rigorous exercise routines to meet their energy requirements.
+Larger breeds generally require more exercise compared to smaller ones.
+Active breeds such as Border Collies and Labrador Retrievers may need more rigorous exercise routines to meet their energy requirements.
 On the other hand, smaller and less active breeds like Bulldogs or Pugs may have lower exercise needs.

 Breed-specific exercise needs